 Jupyter™ Notebooks is one of the most popular IDE of choice among Python users.
 Traditionally, Jupyter users work with small or sampled datasets that do not require distributed computing.
-However, as data volumes grow and enterprises move toward a unified data lake, powering business analytics through parallel computing frameworks such as Spark, Hive and Presto becomes essential.
+However, as data volumes grow and enterprises move toward a unified data lake, powering business analytics through parallel computing frameworks such as Spark, Hive and Presto become essential.

-We covered connecting Jupyter with Qubole Spark cluster in the previous article.
+We covered connecting Jupyter with the Qubole Spark cluster in the previous article.
 In this post, we will show how Jupyter users can leverage PyHive to run queries from Jupyter Notebooks against Qubole Hive and Presto clusters in a secure way.

-The following diagram depicts a high level architectural view of the solution.
+The following diagram depicts a high-level architectural view of the solution.

 A Jupyter Notebook that is running on your local computer will utilize Qubole API to connect to a Qubole Spark Cluster.
 This will allow the notebook to execute SQL code on Presto or Hive Cluster using pyhive.
-Please follow the Step-by-Step Guide bellow to enable this solution.
+Please follow the Step-by-Step Guide below to enable this solution.

 Step 2.
-Navigate to Clusters page in Qubole & click the ellipsis on the same Spark cluster you used on the previous step.
+Navigate to the Clusters page in Qubole & click the ellipsis on the same Spark cluster you used on the previous step.
 Click “Edit Node Bootstrap”.

 Step 3.
 Add the following command to the Node Bootstrap outside of any conditional code to make sure that this command runs for both, master and slave nodes.

 pip install pyhive